robstoll/atrium/.github/CONTRIBUTING.md

    We suggest [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/) and install the following plugins:
    - EditorConfig by JetBrains (might be already activated)
    - Spek Framework by Spek Team
 3. Import the project (import the build.gradle -> import as project, works more reliable)
 4. Open up a terminal (e.g. Intellij's built in -> usually ALT+F12) and run `./gr build` This builds the project (compile, run tests etc) via gradle (notice, we renamed `gradlew` to `gr`, more convenient no?)
 5. Read up the [Coding Conventions of Atrium](#coding-conventions) (there are only 5 points).

+Note: IntelliJ requires a few workarounds.
+- IntelliJ may warn you about duplicate content roots.
+  Simply ignore it (IntelliJ doesn't support it).
+- IntelliJ may warn you about a Symbol being declared in an unnamed module.
+  This is an IntelliJ bug, and can be worked around by using JDK 8, which you can switch to in File &rarr; Project Structure &rarr; Project &rarr; Project SDK.

 Perfect, you are setup and ready to go.
 Have a look at [help wanted issues](https://github.com/robstoll/atrium/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)